 The Echols Scholars Program was created by the University of Virginia Faculty Senate in 1960.
 At the time, the University Faculty were eager to create an Honors Program in the rapidly expanding College of Arts and Sciences.
 The University had grown rapidly in the 1950s, largely due to the influx of Second World War veterans enrolling under the G.I.
 Bill.
 Peer universities had reacted to a similar explosion in student numbers by creating innovative programs; the University of Virginia sought a similar goal by a unique solution.
 Rather than create a purely financial merit scholarship, or an entirely new honors college with its own faculty and courses, the Faculty Senate decided upon a model which would provide ambitious academic privileges to students while retaining them within the College of Arts & Sciences.
 Additionally, the faculty decided upon the common living environment in order to provide for community and regular interaction among the Scholars.

 Students selected for the Honors Program were assigned to live in Echols House, one of the now "old dorms" on McCormick Road.
 The first class of Scholars, all male (the University did not become co-educational until 1970) graduated in 1964.
 The first female Echols Scholars graduated in 1974.

 By living in the Echols dorm, they soon became known around the Grounds of the University as the "Echols Scholars," and the name stuck.
 In the late 1970s, Echols Scholars moved to Webb, Maupin, and Watson dormitories and in fall 2012 Echols Scholars occupied the newly built Balz-Dobie and Watson-Webb residence halls.

 The Echols Scholars Program expanded rapidly in the late 1970s and early 1980s.
 From the original class of a few dozen students in 1964, the Program was enrolling almost 200 students annually by 1994.
 As a percentage of total College enrollment, however, the Program has remained relatively stable over the past 10 to 15 years.
-In 2012, Echols Scholars comprised approximately 10.0% of the total College population.
+Today roughly 5% of an incoming class are admitted as Echols Scholars.

 A Fitting Example in Professor Echols